Whakaata Māori: Early developments and prelaunch

+Launch and Newmarket era

+Test broadcasts started on 1 March 2004 on UHF frequencies previously used by Sky to relay CNN International.
+The decision was taken in January as CNN was not a priority for the UHF service of 100,000 subscribers, of which only 1.5% of subscribers regularly watched the channel.
+In addition, the channel was to be carried on channel 33 of its digital satellite service.
+At the time, construction and refit of its Newmarket facilities were nearing completion.

-Māori Television was launched on 28 March 2004 and attracted 300,000 viewers in its second month of operation.
+Māori Television was launched on 28 March 2004 with a special dawn ceremony attended by 2000 people at the Newmarket headquarters of the channel.
+The newly launched channel attracted 300,000 viewers in its second month of operation.
 The main channel attracts 1.5 million viewers each month, including half of all Māori aged five or more, and one-third of all New Zealanders.
 Te Reo, a second channel from Māori Television, was launched on 28 March 2008.
 In contrast with the main channel, it is ad-free and completely in the Māori language (without subtitles).
 Te Reo features special tribal programming with a particular focus on new programming for the fluent members of its audience.

+In March 2013, Māori TV switched over from analogue television to digital television as part of a nationwide transition to digital television broadcasting between September 2012 and November 2013.
+On 17 August 2017, the channel started broadcasting in high definition.